mento-protocol/governance-watchdog/DEPLOY_FROM_SCRATCH.md

    billing_account      = "<our-billing-account-id>"
    ```

-1. [Create a Discord Webhook URL](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) for the channel you want to receive notifications in <!-- markdown-link-check-enable -->
+1. [Create a Discord Webhook URL](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) for the channel you want to receive notifications in

 1. Add the Discord Webhook URL to your local `terraform.tfvars`: